starty1314/copilot-more/README.md

       ```bash
       REFRESH_TOKEN=gho_xxxxx
       ```
-      # You can use any port number you want.
+      # You can use any port number you want, default uvicorn bind to 127.0.0.1, which only allows localhost access, by specifying a host 0.0.0.0, it will allow external connection.
       ```bash
-      poetry run uvicorn copilot_more.server:app --port 15432
+      poetry run uvicorn copilot_more.server:app --host 0.0.0.0 --port 15432
       ```